 - Grilled Vegan Yellow Split Pea Burgers

-I hope you enjoy these grilled scallions along with whatever else you’re cooking up this summer.
+I hope you enjoy the grilled onions along with whatever else you’re cooking up this summer.

-Grilled scallions are incredibly delicious and the perfect summer side dish.
+Grilled Green Onions are incredibly delicious and the perfect summer side dish.
 It's so easy to add a handful to the grill while the main course is cooking, and they only take a couple of minutes!

 - 1 tablespoon olive oil